reactjs/react.dev/src/content/reference/react/useContext.md

 }
 ```

 Now any `Button` inside of the provider will receive the current `theme` value.
-If you call `setTheme` to update the `theme` value that you pass to the provider, all `Button` components will re-render with the new `'light'` value.
+If you call `setTheme` to update the `theme` value that you pass to the provider, all `Button` Components will re-render with the new `'light'` value.

 <Recipes titleText="Examples of updating context" titleId="examples-basic">

 #### Updating a value via context {/*updating-a-value-via-context*/}

-In this example, the `MyApp` component holds a state variable which is then passed to the `ThemeContext` provider.
+In this example, the `MyApp` Component holds a state variable which is then passed to the `ThemeContext` provider.
 Checking the "Dark mode" checkbox updates the state.
-Changing the provided value re-renders all the components using that context.
+Changing the provided value re-renders all the Components using that context.

 <Sandpack>